-GPS Tracking, Distance, and Path Tracking for SUP Workouts
+Paddle Feature – GPS Tracking, Distance, and Path Tracking for SUP Workouts

 GPS tracking is one of the most fun and useful added features to track.
 Especially on lakes or inlets where finding out where you went after the fact is helpful, having the direct path for historical records is wonderful.
 It is also nice to get a sense of how far off shore you might have been, or see how the wind pushes you off a straight line.

-Safety Notifications with Open Water Workouts
+Paddle Feature -Safety Notifications with Open Water Workouts

 With wind, currents, or potential injury there is a true risk of being caught on a board unable to get back.
-This is highlighted in one Apple Watch promo video, wtih a paddler placing a call from their watch to an emergency line that connects to a coastguard, but other apps also offer the option to broadcast a location beacon or automatically send alerts if you do not check in.
+This is highlighted in one Apple Watch promo video, with a paddler placing a call from their watch to an emergency line that connects to a coastguard, but other apps also offer the option to broadcast a location beacon or automatically send alerts if you do not check in.

 Spiking into high heart rates for any activity can overload the body with lactic acid and make it hard to keep going, which is especially problematic if the return trip is into the wind or current.
 Tracking using any variation of app that has an apple watch integration will capture this data, while using an iPhone or Android tracker on a smart phone will leaving you wanting.

 In a one hour session, going at a reasonable pace, I have been able to get my heart rate to 85%-90% of max while stand up paddle boarding, typically while powering across minor swells.
 Keeping balance engages the legs, and paddling engages the rest of the body so it is possible to really pump the heart rate up.

-Paddle Specific Tracking Apps Include
+Paddle Specific Tracking Apps for Apple Watch

 If you want additional data, including top speeds, split times, or the ability to populate a workout with some photos you need to upgrade to the pro-option.
 There is a free 7-day trial but beyond that it will cost you $40 for an annual plan, without the ability to aggregate other activities into the single app this is a bit steep for a tracker.